AlexMercedCoder/SencilloDB/readme.md

 All properties are optional:

 - file (`default: "./sencillo.json"`): file to save JSON data too
+- folder: folder to save JSON files to (one per collection)
 - loadHook: If you want to load data from somewhere else such as JSON saved in a database or elsewhere you can pass an async function that returns a json string to initially load the db.
 (This will be lieu of loading a file by the specified filename)
 - saveHook: If instead of saving the data in a file you want it saved elsewhere, you can pass an async function that receives the json string as an argument so you can save it in another database or elsewhere. (this will be lieu of saving it to the specified file)

 ## Transaction Methods

 Here are the tx methods, each one takes an object as an argument referred to as instructions which we will detail later.
+All methods are asynchronous and return a Promise.

 - tx.create(instructions): create one document in the specified collection and index and returns it.